A collection of tips to assist developers to configure their local workstation setup environment for FOLIO development.

 .gitignore file in each repository can be minimal if each developer handles their own.

-One way is to configure a user-specific global file (i.e. add
+One way is to configure your own user-specific global file (i.e. add

 Then either use something like gitignore.io, or just use a simple set such as the following.
 Add other specific ones for your particular operating system, text editors, and IDEs.